JavaScript String

 • String methods like .toUpperCase(), .slice(), and .split() return new strings and never modify the original.

 What's next?
-Practice using string methods in the exercises and try combining them to solve real problems!
+Practice string methods in exercises and quizzes, then try combining multiple methods in one small task.

 Videos for this topic will be added soon.